psinghal12/AirfarePredictionOnFlightRoutes/README.md

 # AirfarePredictionOnFlightRoutes
 A data science project exploring flight prices given a set of attributes; as part of a theoretical consulting company's services.
-An extension of one of my grad school homework problems, just because :)

 *Data from a real USA dataset, ranging from FY1996 (Quarter 3) to FY1997 (Quarter 2).*